RiverApril/Underneath/readme.md

 My development is primarily in MacOSX.
 I have successfully compiled for Windows using MinGW on Linux and Mac.
 Good luck compiling locally on Windows, I haven't successfully done that in a while (although I am not very well versed in windows development).

-Braeden Atlee reserves all rights to the souce code.
+Emily Atlee reserves all rights to the souce code.

 ---